APMonitor/learn_python/README.md

-# learn_python
+# Learn Python

-Introduction to Scientific Computing with Python
+Introduction to Scientific Computing with Python.
+See https://apmonitor.com/che263 for course content.